epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-11-standalone-dzen2-conky.markdown

 I wonder if anyone would do rewrite dzen2 in C++ or even Rust just because it can be done.
 It is going to be an interesting project.

+**Second**

+Or maybe a decouple system monitor in conky to make the output text based only.

+1. A Lua based system monitor framework.

+2. A general desktop output that can get any feed, from any scripting language.
+	Just like dzen2, but for desktop.

+**Finally**

 But hey...
 Get a life.